Home Reports Netherlands Ecommerce Industry Report

 Key Takeaways

-An average Lighthouse performance score of just 0.53 out of 100 exposes critically poor website technical performance, likely contributing to lost organic rankings and poor user experience.
+The average Lighthouse performance score of 0.53 out of 100 points to critically poor website technical performance, which likely contributes to the -11.8% decline in average PageRank across Dutch ecommerce sites.

 Traffic Trends for Netherlands Stores